dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Very, very heavily reduces the value of crit making it by far our worst stat with this legendary.

-Due to various changes this is now the best legi in all situations.
+Due to various changes this is now the best legi in most situations.

 Has anti-synergy with our cooldowns which always feels bad.

 ### Oneth’s Clear Vision

-An copied Legendary from Legion with a nerfed proc chance in addition to spenders not being as strong anymore.

 If tuned well enough it will have a positive impact on the rotation as it had in Legion.

 Outclassed in all aspects by nearly all other Legendaries in all scenarios.

-On single target the Starfall is only useful with Stellar Drift which you wouldn’t take on a single target encounter.
-In AoE the Starsurge has very little value and due to the high Astral Power cost of Starfall you get very few procs.
+It allows you to play Stellar Drift on single target for only a very minor loss which heavily increased movement.

-As long as the vast cost difference between Starfall and Starsurge exists this will only be good on single target.
+~~As long as the vast cost difference between Starfall and Starsurge exists this will only be good on single target.~~ This is partly fixed with the chance difference for each spell but since Starsurge is still useless in AoE this only fixes one part of the problem if it can be called a problem.
+However it is tuned it will end up being a single target legi.

 ### Primordial Arcanic Pulsar